kzaremski/websocket-callback/README.md

 # websocket-callback
-This class mimics the behavior of HTTP while maintaining the benefits of websockets.
+This class mimics the behavior of HTTP requests while maintaining the benefits of web sockets.